boldare/xsolve-model-factory-bundle/README.md

 One you are free to implement this interface with your own model factory classes, a basic abstract class for model factory is included as well in `Xsolve\ModelFactoryBundle\ModelFactory\ModelFactory`.
-It includes all the necessary logic and leaves out only `supportsObject` and `instantiateModel` methods.
+It includes all the necessary logic and leaves out only a public `supportsObject` method and a protected `instantiateModel` method to be implemented.
 Using it as a base class creating a new model factory class becomes very easy:

 ```php
 <?php